geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Along our confines march, their friends to join,
 " Let Oros, of primeval rock, oppose
-" A massy rampart to these furious foes ;
+" A massy rampart to these furious foes;
 " This powerful barrier shall for many an age
-(( Resist unmov'd Marino's utmost rage ;
+(( Resist unmov'd Marino's utmost rage;
-" And should the chances of the war require, f Will long repel the fierce attacks of fire ;
+" And should the chances of the war require, f Will long repel the fierce attacks of fire;